 Experts have different views.
 Several health organizations, including the American Cancer Society, American Lung Association, and the U.S. Preventive Services Task Force, say you should do it if you're at least 55 and you are or were a long-term smoker.
-But they disagree on some details, such as how many cigarettes a day you had.

 - Spent a lot of time around chemicals such as radon, arsenic, cadmium, chromium, nickel, silica, or asbestos

 - Already had small-cell lung cancer, or cancer of the head or neck

 - Had radiation therapy to the chest to treat cancer